 Overall, it’s a common-sense exemption that recognizes the realities of modern business, but there are a few nuances and requirements that companies should be aware of.

-It is the contract requirement that is often the most important.
-It means businesses have to ensure that their vendor contracts are CCPA compliant in order for those vendors to qualify as service providers.
-These contracts must explicitly state that the service provider will not retain, use, or disclose consumer data except as needed to provide their services.
-If the contract does not meet CCPA requirements, any sharing of information might be considered a sale.
+The contract requirement means businesses have to ensure that their vendor contracts are CCPA compliant in order for those vendors to qualify as service providers.
+If the contract does not meet these requirements, any disclosure of information might be considered a sale.

-The CPRA also adds a new type of outside party, the “contractor.”
+There is now another type of outside party, the “contractor.”
 A contractor qualifies for the same exemptions as a service provider, i.e., they are not affected by opt-out requests, but are defined a little differently.
 As opposed to a service provider who “processes information” for a business, a contractor is “a person to whom the business makes available a consumer’s personal information for a business purpose, pursuant to a written contract with the business.”
-One impact of this addition is that businesses’ contracts with contractors must meet similar requirements as those of service providers.
+The impact of this is that businesses’ contracts with their contractors must meet similar requirements as those of service providers.

 The CCPA gives consumers the right to know what personal information businesses are collecting and how that information is being used.
 For businesses, this means they have two legal responsibilities toward consumers: They must inform consumers in advance regarding data collection and respond to a consumer’s request to know what has been collected.

 To meet the first of these requirements, businesses must post a CCPA-compliant privacy notice at or before the point of collection.
 This is known as a “notice at collection.”
 It tells consumers what categories of personal information are being collected and for what purposes.